Maximum-likelihood estimation of the Mat\'ern covariance structure of isotropic spatial random fields on finite, sampled grids: P R E L I M I N A R I E S

 which, from eq.~(\ref{power}), is solved analytically by

 It can be readily verified that $k_{0}=0$ and $k_{1}=\infty$.
 For convenience, we express the equivalent wavelengths in the notation $\lambda_{100\alpha}=2\pi/\ka$.

 The flexible generality of the Mat\'ern class is appreciated by evaluating the correlation functions for special values of~$\nu$ \cite[]{Guttorp+2006}.
 Notably, when $\nu=1/2$, the correlation function decays exponentially, and when $\nu\rightarrow\infty$, as a Gaussian---a squared exponential.
 Other examples include the Von K\'arm\'an ($\nu=1/3$), Whittle ($\nu=1$), and second-order ($\nu=3/2$) and third-order ($\nu=5/2$) autoregressive correlation models.
-Despite all of its generality and wide applicability, it is important to not identify our conceptual point of departure with (multi-)fractal, scale-invariant, self-affine, or self-similar behavior \cite[see, e.g.,][]{Mareschal89,Herzfeld+95,Gneiting+2012,Landais+2019}, about which we make no claims.
+Despite all of its generality and wide applicability, the exponentially decaying, isotropic, three-parameter Mat\'ern model cannot capture all random fields under study.
+It is not identifiable with (multi-) fractal, scale-invariant, self-affine, or self-similar behavior \cite[see, e.g.,][]{Mareschal89,Herzfeld+95,Gneiting+2012,Landais+2019}, as it is self-affine only at high wavenumber.
+For temporal processes, \cite{Lilly+2017} discuss when the Mat\'ern process is more appropriate to use than fractional Brownian motion.
+Developing a general set of methods outside these constraints, e.g., when the spectrum is no longer bounded~\cite[]{Reed+2002}, remains outstanding as future work.

-Fig.~\ref{sdfcovetc} provides intuitive insight into the role that the three parameters $\st$, $\nu$, and $\rho$ play in the spatial behavior of Mat\'ern random fields, synthesized by the procedure outlined in the next section.
+Fig.~\ref{sdfcovetc} provides intuitive insight into the role that the three parameters $\st$, $\nu$, and $\rho$ play in the spatial behavior of Mat\'ern random fields, synthesized by the circulant embedding procedure outlined in the next section.